On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Auxiliary spectral sequences

 We will adapt this technique, comparing the universal coefficient spectral sequence

-to the Adams spectral sequence (\ref{ass}) to show that the potential obstructions in (\ref{ass}) survive the spectral sequence.
-However, our situation is more complicated than the $bu$-analogue for two immediate reasons.
-First, $BP\2_{*}$ has global dimension $3$ rather than $2$, so we will have to work harder to show that $Ext^{1}_{BP\2_{*}}$ survives the spectral sequence.
-Secondly, both $Ext_{BP\2_{*}}$ and $Ext_{E(2)_{*}}$ are far more complicated to compute than their height one analogues.
+to the Adams spectral sequence (\ref{main:relASS}) to show that the potential obstructions in (\ref{main:relASS}) survive the spectral sequence.
+However, our situation is immediately more complicated than the $bu$-analogue for two reasons.
+First, $BP\2_{*}$ has global dimension $3$ rather than $2$, leaving more room for non-zero differentials in the universal coefficient spectral sequence.
+Secondly, both $Ext_{BP\2_{*}}^{*,*}$ and $Ext_{E(2)_{*}}^{*,*}$ are far more complicated to compute than their height one analogues.
 So instead of computing these $Ext$ terms and directly comparing them, we will use another spectral sequence called the \textit{hypercohomology spectral sequence} as a bridge between them.

-\subsection{The Hypercohomology Spectral Sequence}
+\subsection{The hypercohomology spectral sequence}

 We will start by recalling the hypercohomology spectral sequence, a construction of Cartan-Eilenberg \cite{cartan_eilenberg}.
 Let $A$ be a complex of modules over a ring $\Lambda_{1}$, and let $C$ be a complex of modules over a ring $\Lambda_{2}$.
 Let $T(-,-): Mod_{\Lambda_{1}}^{op} \times Mod_{\Lambda_{2}} \rightarrow Ab$ be an additive functor such that $T(A,-)$ is covariant, $T(-,C)$ is contravariant, and $T(A,C)$ is a module over a ring $\Lambda$.
 Let $X$ be a projective resolution of $A$ over $\Lambda_{1}$, and $Y$ an injective resolution of $C$ over $\Lambda_{2}$, where $X^{p, q}$ denotes the $q^{th}$ stage of the projective resolution of $A^{p}$ and $Y_{p, q}$ denotes the $q^{th}$ stage of the injective resolution of $C^{p}$.
 Then we can consider the double complex $T^{\bullet,\bullet}(X,Y)$ where The double complex has two filtrations: the first filtration